RandyGaul/cute_framework/doc/protocol.md

 # Cute Protocol Standard

 The Cute Protocol implements a client-server based transport layer for securely connecting and authenticating with backend game servers over UDP.
 The purpose of this document is to aid users in making educated decisions about how to use the Cute Protocol in their own game.
+Thanks to Glenn Fiedler for his blog and especially his implementation of [netcode.io](https://github.com/networkprotocol/netcode.io) - the majority of the knowledge needed to create Cute Protocol was gleaned from Glenn's online learning resources.

 ## High Level Overview